IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 HTTP requests and responses for PvD additional information use the "application/pvd+json" media type (see {{iana}}).
-Clients SHOULD include this media type as an Accept header in their GET requests, and servers MUST mark this media type as their Content-Type header in responses.
+Clients SHOULD include this media type as an Accept header field in their GET requests, and servers MUST mark this media type as their Content-Type header field in responses.

 Note that the DNS name resolution of the PvD ID, the PKI (Public Key Infrastructure) checks as well as the actual query MUST be performed using the considered PvD.